jana388/Ui-Arrangement/README.md

 Those are automatic presets that allow us to correctly resize our panel.
-By clicking on the box, we can change our **pivot, position and strech settings** For even more options, you can hold Shift and Alt to access even more options Now if we would go to the inspector and access the presets
+By clicking on the box, we can change our **pivot, position and strech settings** For even more options, you can hold *Shift* and *Alt* to access even more options Now if we would go to the inspector and access the presets

-I will chosw *Top stretch*
+I will choose *Top stretch*

 For height we will change it to 220.

 If we go down to image, we can change the fill and the colour of the panel, or we can deactivate it.